villfa/composer-substitution-plugin/README.md

 # Composer Substitution Plugin

-Composer plugin replacing placeholders the scripts section by dynamic values
+Composer plugin replacing placeholders in the scripts section by dynamic values

 ## Installation